IIITB-ARUL/IIITB-ASIC-Class/readme.md

 Our libraries will be characterized to model these **PVT** variations.

-.lib is a  bucket of all the standard cells.So to highlight the begining of the cell definition use the below keyword:
+**.lib is a  bucket of all the standard cells**.So to highlight the begining of the cell definition use the below keyword:

 ```
 :se hls